The Best Films of 2012 – Mike Lyon

 4. White Material (Claire Denis, France)

-6. Restrepo (Tim Hetherington & Sebastian Junger, USA)
+6. Restrepo (Tim Hetherington & Sebastian Junger, United States)

 7. Hahaha!
 (Hong Sang-soo, South Korea)